gini/gini-vision-lib-android/README.md

 The Gini Vision Library provides Activities and Fragments for capturing, reviewing and analyzing photos of invoices and remittance slips.

-By integrating this library into your application you can allow your users to easily take a pictures of documents, review it and - by implementing the necessary networking interfaces - upload the document to the Gini API for analysis.
+By integrating this library into your application you can allow your users to easily take pictures of documents, review them and - by implementing the necessary networking interfaces - upload the document to the Gini API for analysis.

-Communication with the Gini API is not part of the Gini Vision Library to allow clients the freedom of using a networking implementation of their chossing.
+Communication with the Gini API is not part of the Gini Vision Library in order to allow clients the freedom to use a networking implementation of their own choosing.
 The quickest way to add networking is to use the [Gini Vision Network Library](https://github.com/gini/gini-vision-lib-android/tree/master/ginivision-network).
 You may also use the [Gini API SDK](https://github.com/gini/gini-sdk-android) for Android or implement communication with the Gini API yourself.